ChristosGkovaris/AI-Essentials/README.md

 # AI Essentials
-Welcome to the "AI Essentials" project, which showcases the implementation of several fundamental AI algorithms in Java.
+Welcome to the "AI Essentials" repository, which showcases the implementation of several fundamental AI algorithms in Java.
 The repository includes four major algorithms: UCS, A* with Manhattan heuristic, A* without Manhattan heuristic, and MINIMAX.

 ## Code Overview